MicrosoftDocs/azure-dev-docs/articles/python/sdk/authentication-additional-methods.md

 # Additional methods to authenticate to Azure resources from Python apps

-This article lists additional methods apps can use to authenticate to Azure resources.
-The methods on this page are less commonly used and, when possible, we encourage you to use one of the methods outlined in the [authenticating Python apps to Azure using the Azure SDK overview](./authentication-overview.md) article.
+This article lists additional methods that apps can use to authenticate to Azure resources.
+The methods in this article are less commonly used; when possible, we encourage you to use one of the methods outlined in [authenticating Python apps to Azure using the Azure SDK overview](./authentication-overview.md).

 ## Interactive browser authentication

 This method interactively authenticates an application through [`InteractiveBrowserCredential`](/python/api/azure-identity/azure.identity.interactivebrowsercredential) by collecting user credentials in the default system.

 Interactive browser authentication enables the application for all operations allowed by the interactive login credentials.
 As a result, if you're the owner or administrator of your subscription, your code has inherent access to most resources in that subscription without having to assign any specific permissions.
 For this reason, the use of interactive browser authentication is discouraged for anything but experimentation.

 ### Enable applications for interactive browser authentication